ggetzie/aslcv2/README.md

+# This project has been archived
+Refer to version 3 at [aslcv3](https://github.com/ggetzie/aslcv3)

-# Archaeological Survey Location Collector: Version 2
+## Archaeological Survey Location Collector: Version 2

 This is React Native mobile app to upload Archaeological Survey data to a remote server via a REST API.
 The backend server portion is a Django app residing in the repository [here](https://github.com/ggetzie/aslcv2_be).